rlleshi/phar/README.md

 This is just a fun, side-project to see how State-of-the-art (SOTA) Human Action Recognition (HAR) models fare in the pornographic domain.
 HAR is a relatively new, active field of research in the deep learning domain, its goal being the identification of human actions from various input streams (e.g. video or sensor).

 The pornography domain is interesting from a technical perspective because of its inherent difficulties.
-Light variations, occlusions, and a tremendous variations of different camera angles make position (action) recognition hard.
-We can have two identical positions (actions) and yet be captured in such a different camera angle to entirely confuse the model in its predictions.
+Light variations, occlusions, and a tremendous variations of different camera angles and filming techniques (POV, dedicated camera person) make position (action) recognition hard.
+We can have two identical positions (actions) and yet be captured in such a different camera perspective to entirely confuse the model in its predictions.

 This repository uses three different input streams in order to get the best possible results: rgb frames, human skeleton, and audio.
 Correspondingly three different models are trained on these input streams and their results are merged through late fusion.